 Ph.D in BioEngineering

-Cardiovascular Biomechanics and fluid dynamics focused on aortic valve replacement.
+Cardiovascular Biomechanics focused on transcatheter aortic valve replacement.

 Viral infections and viral immunology T-cell binding kinetics